-Kinase inhibitors are one of the fastest growing classes of targeted cancer therapies, but only a small fraction of the druggable kinome has been explored to date[16].
+Kinase inhibitors are one of the fastest growing classes of targeted cancer therapies, but only a small fraction of the druggable kinome has been explored to date(Laufer and Bajorath 2022).
 We have previously used data describing kinobeads-derived kinome inhibition states to predict cell viability in cancer cell lines in response to clinical kinase inhibitors and shown high prediction accuracy.
 However, public databases of kinome inhibition states derived through the more accessible KINOMEscan assay cover a large number of uncharacterized compounds and vastly widen the kinome space that can be targeted.
-In this work, we created a large integrated set of inhibitor-altered kinome states across the kinobeads and KINOMEscan assays, representing a broad space of kinome targets and including a host of tool compounds targeting understudied kinases.
-We linked these kinome inhibition states to cancer cell line responses to kinase inhibitors (dose response AUC and IC50).
-We then built machine learning models that integrate these kinome states with cell line baseline gene expression values to predict cell line response to kinase inhibitors.
-Finally, we predicted cell line sensitivity to previously untested kinase inhibitors in characterized breast cancer and patient-derived PDAC cell lines and validated them experimentally.
+In this work, we created a large integrated set of inhibitor-altered kinome states characterized by the kinobeads and KINOMEscan assays, representing a broad space of kinome targets and including a host of tool compounds targeting understudied kinases.
+We linked these kinome inhibition states to cancer cell line responses to kinase inhibitors (dose response AUC and IC50) and then built machine learning models that integrate these kinome states with cell line baseline gene expression values to predict cell line responses to kinase inhibitors.
+Finally, we predicted cell line sensitivity to previously untested kinase inhibitors in breast cancer and patient-derived PDAC cell lines and validated them experimentally.

 Prediction of therapy response for cancer cell lines has been demonstrated through various methods, mostly utilizing chemical structure information, baseline gene expression and gene mutation status.
 Drug-target interaction data is relatively under-utilized for phenotype prediction, but offers opportunities for biological hypothesis building, especially for compounds with uncharacterized mechanisms of action.
 Kinome profiling data provides an exciting opportunity to use a wide array of functionally relevant drug-target interactions, and is almost unique (except for GPCR inhibitors and HDAC inhibitors) in terms of ability to assay potential off target interactions.
-While we have previously shown that kinome profiling data generated from the kinobeads assay is informative for cell viability prediction, KINOMEscan data is much more easily accessible, available publicly for uncharacterized compounds and easier to generate.
-In addition, it vastly broadens the kinome space capable of being targeted, and increases the number of inhibitors that can be virtually screened as potential therapeutics.
+While we have previously shown that kinome profiling data generated from the kinobeads assay is informative for cell viability prediction, KINOMEscan data is more readily accessible, publicly available for many uncharacterized compounds, and easier to generate.
+In addition, integration of this data vastly broadens the kinome space capable of being targeted and increases the number of inhibitors that can be virtually screened as potential therapeutics.

 It is important to note that this model linking kinome inhibition states to cell line response is generalizable to any human cancer sample, provided the sample has baseline transcriptomic data available.
-We have shown in this work and previously that the model can reasonably extrapolate to kinase inhibitors that have not been tested before in well-characterized cell lines.
+We have shown in this work and previously that models can reasonably extrapolate to kinase inhibitors that have not been tested before in well-characterized cell lines.
 Significantly, in this work we have extended the scope of the model by using novel RNAseq data from patient-derived PDAC cell lines, and testing kinase inhibitors against both tumor and stroma cell lines and achieving reasonable prediction accuracy.